Paul Kessler, WalletHub Credit Card Analyst

 @p.kessler

-The best credit cards for medical students include Journey Student Rewards from Capital One with its 1.25% cash back on all purchases and Bank of America® Customized Cash Rewards Credit Card for Students with its 15 months of 0% financing.
-If you have limited credit, student cards can give you better terms than you’d normally by eligible for.
+If you have limited credit, student cards can give you better terms than you’d normally be eligible for.
 And contrary to what some people might believe, student cards aren’t just for undergrads.
-The average med school student is 24-25, and as long as you’re enrolled in a school and have little to no credit history, you have great odds.
+The average med school student is around 24 years old, and as long as you’re enrolled in a school and don’t have bad credit, you have great odds.

 Dodger Bernard, Member